SeSeSeven/Mushroom_Classification_Fork/README.md

 ## Dataset
 ### Data Introduction
-The dataset chosen for this project is the :mushroom: [Mushroom Image dataset](https://www.kaggle.com/datasets/maysee/mushrooms-classification-common-genuss-images) on Kaggle.
+The dataset chosen for this project is the :mushroom: [Mushroom Image dataset](https://www.kaggle.com/datasets/maysee/mushrooms-classification-common-genuss-images) :mushroom: on Kaggle.
 It comprises 6714 images across 9 different mushroom genuses:
 - **Agaricus**
 - **Amanita**
 - **Boletus**